 - Damage due to traumatic injuries.

 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Drs.
 Levy and Popkin utilize Dexis Digital X-Rays by Henry Schein in the office.
 Exposure time for dental radiographs is extremely minimal.
 With digital X-rays, radiation exposure is 1/6th that of traditional radiographs.

 Digital X-rays can also help them retrieve valuable diagnostic information.
 Cavities may be better visualized as the image is viewed on a computer monitor, instead of holding an X-ray film up to the light.

 Digital X-rays allow you, the patient, to be part of the diagnostic process.
 Drs.
-Levy and Kotkin will clearly explain to you their findings as you view your images on the computer monitor.
+Levy and Popkin will clearly explain to you their findings as you view your images on the computer monitor.
 They are always open to all your questions and concerns.

 The advantages of digital imaging enables us to not only store patient images, but also to quickly transfer them to appropriate specialists or insurance companies, if necessary.